compstorylab/discrete-shocklet-transform/README.md

                                     with intertemporal zero mean and unit variance.
 Default is False.
 ```

-A key point: *any additional arguments passed to `./star.py` after the named arguments above are interpreted as arguments to be passed to the kernel function*.
-So, if you're using the default settings and run something like `./star.py -i ./_test/ -e csv`, you'll get an error that says
+A key point: *any additional arguments passed to `star` after the named arguments above are interpreted as arguments to be passed to the kernel function*.
+So, if you're using the default settings and run something like `star -i ./_test/ -e csv`, you'll get an error that says

 ```
 Error occurred in computation of shocklet transform of test
 Error: power_cusp() missing 1 required positional argument: 'b'
 ```

-This is expected behavior: you have to pass this argument in at the end, so instead you'd enter `./star.py -i ./_test/ -e csv 3` and everything would be fine.
+This is expected behavior: you have to pass this argument in at the end, so instead you'd enter `star -i ./_test/ -e csv 3` and everything would be fine.

 # More technical details